vineetha0518/Fitness-Buddy/README.md

 # License

-This project is developed for educational and hackathon purposes.
+This project is developed for educational and Internship purposes.